-You can continue with your student job part-time when you are unemployed.
-In that case, you can apply for supplementary unemployment benefits.
-You do this by stating that you will continue in a part time job, when you fill out the ledighedserklæring (your unemployment benefit application).
+You can continue with your part-time student job, when you are unemployed.
+In this case, you can apply for supplementary unemployment benefits.
+You do this by stating that you will continue working at a part-time job, when you fill out the unemployment benefit application (Ledighedserklæring).

 If, on the other hand, you are considering quitting your student job, it is important that you resign and do so before you finish your studies.
 You will get a quarantine of 3 weeks, if you quit the job after completing your education.
 This means that you cannot get unemployment benefits for 3 weeks.
 Therefore, please contact us well in advance, if you are considering quitting your student job.

-Become member as bachelor and secure your benefits
+Become a member as a bachelor and secure your benefits

-You can be member as a new graduate on the basis of a completed bachelor degree.
-This ensures that you are entitled to unemployment benefits - without the qualifying month - if you discontinue your master's studies before graduation.
-Securing your right to unemployment benefits in this way will be valid for two years.
+You can be a member as a new graduate, based on a completed bachelor's degree.
+This ensures that you earn the right to receive unemployment benefits - without the qualifying month - if you discontinue your master's studies before graduation.
+This way, you can secure your rights to unemployment benefits and it will be valid for 1 year.

 All graduates must possess a level of Danish equal to Dansk 2 in order to receive unemployment benefits.
 You have met the language requirement if you have completed a degree taught in Danish.
 See also this list of how to meet the language requirement.

 If this is not the case, you can also meet the requirements by having at least 600 hours of employment before applying for unemployment benefits.